20th Santosham Film Awards

-The 20th Santosham Film Awards or also, 20th Santosham South Indian Film Awards (officially Santosham – Suman TV South Indian Film Awards 2021) was an awards ceremony held at Hyderabad, India on 14 November 2021.
-The ceremony (20th Santosham Film Awards) recognized the best films and performances from the Tollywood films and music released in 2019 and 2020, along with special honors for lifetime contributions and a few special awards.
-The awards are annually presented by Santosham magazine.
+The 20th Santosham Film Awards, officially known as Santosham – Suman TV South Indian Film Awards 2021, was an awards ceremony held at Hyderabad, India on 14 November 2021.
+The ceremony recognized the best films and performances from the Tollywood and other Indian language films and music released in 2019 and 2020, along with special honors for lifetime contributions and a few special awards.
+The awards are annually presented by Santosham Magazine.
 The event replaced the 18th and 19th ceremonies of Santosham Film Awards.
-The 18th awards ceremony was scheduled to be held in September 2020, which was cancelled to due to COVID-19 pandemic in India.
+The 18th awards ceremony was scheduled to be held in September 2020, which was cancelled due to COVID-19 pandemic in India.